DarrelTraballo/A-Byte-Sized-Museum/README.md

    - Timer ticking down
    - When player uses a Fragment to repair Chrono Chamber
    - Chrono Chamber breaking sounds
+- [HIGH] Update Interpreter tutorial images and text
+   - Cube => Power Orb
+   - HelperBots => Quantum Bots
+   - Mini game => Quantum Maze
+   - Maze Room => Exhibit
+   - Code Reader => Interpreter Panel
+      - Image is too stretched
+      - Make use of one image of the entire Interpreter and simply highlight the specific part(s) being explained
+- [HIGH] Prompt player to try out the Puzzle
 - [MEDIUM] More dialogues for the main game's gameplay
    - i.e. Iris explaining what had happened to the player (nung nasira yung chrono chamber) (in A Byte Sized Museum scene)
 - [MEDIUM] Skip button for cutscene/dialogues